 you receive permission to change your method of accounting.
 For more information on accounting methods, see

 Foreign income taxes.

 Generally, you can take either a deduction or a credit for income taxes imposed on you by a foreign country or a U.S.

 possession.
 However, an individual cannot take a deduction or credit for foreign income taxes paid on income that is exempt

 from U.S. tax under the foreign earned income exclusion or the foreign housing exclusion.
 For information on these exclusions,

-see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
-For information on the foreign tax credit, see
+see Pub.
+54. For information on the foreign tax credit, see Pub.
+514.